Would you give your child 4 shots of whiskey?

-Inappropriate use of hand sanitizer by kids under the age of 12 has resulted in 113,000 calls to the AAPCC since 2013.
-In 2018, U.S. poison centers have received reports of 5,157 improper exposures to hand sanitizers by concerned parents of young children through March 31.
+Inappropriate use of hand sanitizer by kids under the age of 12 has resulted in nearly 8,600 calls to the AAPCC just this year so far.

-Many of these contacts result from eating or drinking sanitizer, and the popularity and availability of hand sanitizers helped drive a nearly 400 percent increase in calls regarding kids ingesting these liquids and gels from 2010-15.
+Many of these contacts result from eating or drinking sanitizer, and the popularity and availability of hand sanitizers helped drive a nearly 400% increase in calls regarding kids ingesting these liquids and gels from 2010-15.

 The surprisingly high alcohol content in most hand sanitizers make parental concern over these exposures well justified, says Dr. Roy Bardwell, a family medicine physician on staff at Advocate South Suburban Hospital in Hazel Crest, Ill.

-Most alcohol-based hand sanitizers, says Dr. Bardwell, have alcohol contents of 60 percent or higher, making it a very potent 120-proof.
-Most beers contain about five percent, and hard liquor usually contains 40 to 45 percent alcohol (80-90 proof).
+Most alcohol-based hand sanitizers, says Dr. Bardwell, have alcohol contents of 60% or higher, making it a very potent 120-proof.
+Most beers contain about 5%, and hard liquor usually contains 40% to 45% alcohol (80-90 proof).

-While some older kids may intentionally drink the alcoholic liquid to get drunk, most cases are much more innocent.
-About 90 percent of the reported incidents occurred among children younger than 5 years old, according to the AAPCC.
+While some older kids may intentionally drink the alcoholic liquid, most cases are much more innocent.

 “Many hand sanitizers come in brightly colored bottles and smell like food or candy,” he says.
 “This kind of packaging makes them very attractive to kids young enough not to know better.”